EMxe/pyg/README.md

 # Welcome Olivers Github!

-This is whee ill dump all my programming stuff for you all to enjoy.
+This is where i'll dump all my programming stuff for you all to enjoy.
 Have fun browsing!